balajeetm/json-mystique/documentation/The-RuleSet-File---*.mys.md

 }]
 ```

 As you can see above, the fully qualified path to the json element, is represented as an array of strings/numbers.
 For simplicity, you can use a `'.'` seperated string to denote the path.
-FOr eg, the above rule set can also be written as below:<br>
+For eg, the above rule set can also be written as below:<br>
 **Ruleset**
 ```json
 [